jatinmonga-ai/python-beginner-projects/README_v1.md

 #1.
 Calculator

 This is a beginner Python calculator project.

-It performs operations like:
+#Features:
 - Addition
 - Subtraction
 - Multiplication